kathleenpaola/Bloccit/README.md

 == Welcome to Rails

+A Reddit-style application to demonstrate foundation programming and web development skills.

+##Made with my menor at [Bloc](http://bloc.io)

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.